Know Granite Worktops Prices, Reviews, Pros and Cons

 Black Granite Countertops

 Black granite kitchen countertops fit in with most décor themes due to their versatility.
 Granite occurs naturally, black and other dark colours are available in greater abundance.
-Since the supply is able to meet the demand, this leads to the prices of the black granite countertops to be lower than that of the lighter colours.
+Since the supply can meet the demand, this leads to the prices of the black granite countertops to be lower than that of the lighter colours.

 White Granite Countertops